 A Request for Evidence, or RFE, is made when an application lacks required documentation/evidence.
 If you receive an RFE, it is very important to respond as soon as possible.
-We encourage you to reach out to us before you respond to the RFE by emailing firstname.lastname@example.org and attaching a picture or scanned copy of the RFE.
+If you have any questions about responding to the RFE, please email us.

 If your Application is Denied

 If your application is denied, you may reapply if you are still within the 60 day grace period following your program end date (graduation).
-Contact email@example.com as soon as possible about reapplying.
+Email us as soon as possible about reapplying.

 After the Application is Approved

 Once USCIS approves the OPT, you will receive an Employment Authorized Document (EAD) card.
+Please note that the approval notice will be mailed separately from the EAD card.
+You should receive the EAD care approximately one week after receiving the receipt notice.
 You cannot begin work until you have received the EAD.
 The EAD will explicitly state the dates you are authorized to work.
-If you do not have a Social Security Number and will be working in a paid position, you will need to apply for one as soon as you reach the start date listed on the EAD.
+If you do not have a Social Security Number and will be working in a paid position, you will need to apply for a Social Security Number as soon as you reach the start date listed on the EAD.

-Please email a copy of your EAD card to firstname.lastname@example.org after you receive the card.
+Please email us a copy of your EAD card after you have received it.

 Travel After your Program End Date